KeksKlip/Infromatica_IDMC_Excel/README.md

 - Load metadata directly into Excel
 - Select which asset types to retrieve
 - Set custom record limits for asset queries
-- Option to include disabled fields from B360 metadat
+- Option to include disabled fields from B360 metadata
 - Support for multiple organizations and environments